HeyingGithub/Baseline-project-for-MEGC2020_spotting/README.md

 python evaluation_all_p.py # generate evaluation results of all "p" parameters (remove too short or too long intervals) python gen_MEGC2020_log_file.py # generate the FG-MEGC2020 log file
 ```

-## Contribution

-The project codes are contributed by Ying He and Su-Jing Wang.